Manchester derby 2016: Transforming City and the city

 If the foundations are in place, can City make good on the club's rich promise?

-While Iheanacho may be a singular talent, his presence as a youth team graduate in the Citizens squad currently remains similarly conspicuous.
+While Iheanacho may be a singular talent, his presence as a youth-team graduate in the Citizens squad currently remains similarly conspicuous.

 Promisingly, Guardiola gave 22 young players debuts during his time at Barcelona -- many of whom, from Busquets to Thiago Alcântara, have gone on to enjoy great success.